 I am not merely a draftsman.
 I dig into a clients business plan, formulate business strategy, corporate development partnerships, business plan testing and help shape a client’s organization and approach.
 I am a part of the client’s challenge network.

 Expert Lawyer Who is Invested in Helping Your Business Succeed

 I want to know your business plan and will ask you for permission to understand your assumptions and to test them.
-My primary goal is to help clients close their transaction and to increase margin and revenue.
+My primary goal is to help clients negotiate and close their transaction with an eye to an appropriate risk-reward balance.
 Read about my approach.